-Our course week will begin on the day that our asynchronous or in person meetings take place as indicated on the Schedule of Classes.
+Our course week will begin on the day that our synchronous meetings take place as indicated on the Schedule of Classes.

 • Log-in Frequency:

 Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week.